Background pattern

 3,000 mg/day

-Shelf life in use: from a microbiological point of view, the product must be used immediately after dilution.
-If not used immediately, the time and storage conditions prior to the next use are the responsibility of the user and should not exceed 24 hours between 2 and 8°C, unless the dilution has been made in validated and controlled aseptic conditions.
+In-use shelf-life: from a microbiological point of view, the product should be used immediately after dilution.
+If not used immediately, the time and storage conditions before the next use are the responsibility of the user and should not exceed 24 hours between 2 and 8°C, unless the dilution has been performed under validated and controlled aseptic conditions.

-It was found that levetiracetam concentrate is physically compatible and chemically stable when mixed with the following diluents for at least 24 hours and stored in PVC bags at controlled room temperature of 15-25°C.
+It has been found that levetiracetam concentrate is physically compatible and chemically stable when mixed with the following diluents for at least 24 hours and stored in PVC bags at a controlled room temperature of 15-25°C.

 Diluents: